18F/tts-buy-cloud-support-services/README.md

 ### How to respond

-Vendors may respond via email to Joseph Dorsey (Joseph.Dorsey@gsa.gov) or via Ebuy

 Additional information is provided in the [Instructions section](https://github.com/18F/tts-buy-cloud-support-services/blob/master/solicitation_documents/RFQ.md#10-instructions) of the RFQ, but in short:

 Quotation must be received electronically via the [RFQ Technical Response Form](https://goo.gl/forms/6i1Pz531alM1JJF92) and the [RFQ Pricing Response Form](https://goo.gl/forms/Z1Urc3K2PNeBDzXG3), by the official closing date and time identified above.
 A late quotation will not be considered for award.

+Vendors may also respond via email to Joseph Dorsey (Joseph.Dorsey@gsa.gov) or via Ebuy

 ## Contributing